Dick Cheney: 2000 presidential election

-In early 2000, while serving as the CEO of Halliburton, Cheney headed then-Governor of Texas George W. Bush's vice-presidential search committee.
+In early 2000, while CEO of Halliburton, Cheney headed Governor of Texas George W. Bush's vice-presidential search committee.
 On July 25, after reviewing Cheney's findings, Bush surprised some pundits by asking Cheney himself to join the Republican ticket.
+However, a New York Times article which was published on July 28, 2000 acknowledged that the decision to select Cheney as Bush's Vice Presidential nominee was in fact secretly made "weeks" before it was formally announced.
 Halliburton reportedly reached agreement on July 20 to allow Cheney to retire, with a package estimated at $20 million.

 A few months before the election Cheney put his home in Dallas up for sale and changed his drivers' license and voter registration back to Wyoming.
 This change was necessary to allow Texas' presidential electors to vote for both Bush and Cheney without contravening the Twelfth Amendment to the United States Constitution, which forbids electors from voting for "an inhabitant of the same state with themselves" for both president and vice president.

 Cheney campaigned against Al Gore's running mate, Joseph Lieberman, in the 2000 presidential election.
 While the election was undecided, the Bush-Cheney team was not eligible for public funding to plan a transition to a new administration, prompting Cheney to open a privately funded transition office in Washington.
 This office worked to identify candidates for all important positions in the cabinet.
 According to Craig Unger, Cheney advocated Donald Rumsfeld for the post of Secretary of Defense to counter the influence of Colin Powell at the State Department, and tried unsuccessfully to have Paul Wolfowitz named to replace George Tenet as director of the Central Intelligence Agency.

 Vice presidency (2001–2009)

 First term (2001–2005)

-Following the September 11, 2001, attacks, Cheney remained physically apart from Bush for security reasons.
+Following the September 11 attacks, Cheney remained physically apart from Bush for security reasons.
 For a period, Cheney stayed at a variety of undisclosed locations, out of public view.
 Cheney later revealed in his memoir In My Time that these "undisclosed locations" included his official vice presidential residence, his home in Wyoming, and Camp David.
-He also utilized a heavy security detail, employing a motorcade of 12 to 18 government vehicles for his daily commute from the vice presidential residence at the U.S. Naval Observatory to the White House.
+He also utilized a heavy security detail, employing a motorcade of 12 to 18 government vehicles for his daily commute from the vice presidential residence at Number One Observatory Circle to the White House.

 On the morning of June 29, 2002, Cheney served as acting president from 7:09 a.m. to 9:24 a.m., under the terms of the 25th Amendment to the Constitution, while Bush underwent a colonoscopy.